Hand holding three knives with 'Higo no Kami' branding on a green background

 Higo no Kami: the Original Japanese Everyday Carry Knife

-Keeping people prepared since 1894, the Higo pocket knife is the original EDC (Everyday Carry) knife!
+Keeping people prepared since 1894, the Higo Pocket Knife is the original EDC (Everyday Carry) knife!

 Originating from the Miki, Hyōgo Prefecture in Japan, the knife rose to popularity as the demand for swords waned and blacksmiths found themselves inspired to provide new and useful tools for the public.
 But these aren’t just some souvenir or an attempt to make something for the sake of making something; the Higo pocket knife has endured and continued to be part of daily life in Japan and the world over for well over a hundred years now!